 To become a certified phlebotomist in California, follow these steps:

 1. Enroll in and complete a phlebotomy training and certification program at an accredited college or vocational school approved by the California Department of Public Health, that includes both classroom training and a hands-on externship.

 2. Successfully pass the Phlebotomy Technician certification exam and receive your certification.

 3. Apply to the State of California for your Certified Phlebotomy Technician Certificate (CPT I).

-If you’re located in the Sacramento area, and interested in starting your career in healthcare, MTI College offers both a Phlebotomy Certification Program and a Medical Assisting with Phlebotomy Certification Program.
+If you’re located in the Sacramento area, and interested in starting your career in healthcare, Campus offers both a Phlebotomy Certification Program and a Medical Assisting with Phlebotomy Certification Program.
 Healthcare jobs are projected to be in high demand for the next decade, and we can help get you started in a rewarding career.